Bloody Birthday

-Bloody Birthday is a 1981 American slasher film directed by Ed Hunt, produced by Gerald T. Olson, and starring Susan Strasberg, José Ferrer, and Lori Lethin.
+Bloody Birthday is a 1981 American independent slasher film directed by Ed Hunt, produced by Gerald T. Olson, and starring Susan Strasberg, José Ferrer, and Lori Lethin.
 Its plot follows a group of three children born on the same day during a solar eclipse who begin committing murders on their tenth birthdays.
 Despite mixed reception, it has since accrued a cult following.

 Plot

 On June 9, 1970, at a hospital in Southern California, three women give birth at the same time during a solar eclipse.
 Two boys and a girl are born - Curtis Taylor, Debbie Brody, and Steven Seton.

 Ten years later, on June 1, 1980, Annie Smith and Duke Benson, a young couple are murdered in a cemetery by unseen assailants.
 The next day, the town sheriff and Debbie's father, James Brody, goes to the local primary school, where Debbie, Curtis and Steven are friends and classmates.
-Sheriff Brody shows the class a jump rope handle that was found at the scene of yesterday's crime, but fails to obtain any new information about the murders and leaves.
+James shows the class a jump rope handle that was found at the scene of yesterday's crime, but fails to obtain any new information about the murders and leaves.
 Later, after school, Debbie is playing in the backyard with Curtis and Steven.
 After Debbie shows James that the handle of her jump rope is missing, she gets Steven to beat him to death with a baseball bat, and the children frame the death as an accidental fall.
 Debbie notices that their classmate Timmy Russell has witnessed the murder.

 After Sheriff Brody's funeral, Curtis and Steve lure Timmy to a junkyard and lock him inside an old refrigerator.
 Timmy manages to escape and tries to tell his older sister Joyce about the incident, but she doesn't believe him.
 A few days later, Curtis murders schoolteacher Mrs. Viola Davis.
 The children also attempt to kill Timmy and Joyce, but fail.
 That night, Joyce talks with Timmy about horoscopes; she tells him that—because a solar eclipse that occurred during the births of the three children blocked Saturn, the planet controlling the way a person treats other people—something is missing from their personalities.
-Meanwhile, Curtis murders Stephens parents who were having sex in a van.
+Meanwhile, Curtis murders two teens having sex in a van.